 Ancestry's Immigration Records Collection

-- ONLINE DATABASE: Ancestry's Immigration Records Collection (requires payment) Includes ship passenger indexes (many with online digitized images from the microfilm) for New York (1820-1957), Boston (1820-1943), Baltimore (1820-1948 and 1954-1957), Philadelphia (1800-1945), New Orleans (1820-1945), San Francisco (1893-1953), and many smaller ports, plus some Canadian passenger lists and border crossings, and some US naturalization records.
+- Online Database: Ancestry's Immigration Records Collection (requires payment) Includes ship passenger indexes (many with online digitized images from the microfilm) for New York (1820-1957), Boston (1820-1943), Baltimore (1820-1948 and 1954-1957), Philadelphia (1800-1945), New Orleans (1820-1945), San Francisco (1893-1953), and many smaller ports, plus some Canadian passenger lists and border crossings, and some US naturalization records.

-FamilySearch's Migration and Naturalization Records Collection
+FamilySearch's Immigration and Naturalization Records Search

-- Supplementary Resource: Passenger and Immigration Lists Index (at Ancestry/requires payment) a Guide to Published Arrival Records of...Passengers Who Came to the United States and Canada in the 17th, 18th, and 19th Centuries; edited by P. William Filby; Published by Gale Research Co, Detroit, MI (1981-ongoing); Originally published as a book series in 3 volumes with annual supplements, this database indexes numerous sources of some passenger arrivals, naturalizations and other immigrant resources.
+- Passenger and Immigration Lists Index (at Ancestry/requires payment) a Guide to Published Arrival Records of...Passengers Who Came to the United States and Canada in the 17th, 18th, and 19th Centuries; edited by P. William Filby; Published by Gale Research Co, Detroit, MI (1981-ongoing); Originally published as a book series in 3 volumes with annual supplements, this database indexes numerous sources of some passenger arrivals, naturalizations and other immigrant resources.
 You may be able to find the books at a library.

 Basic Genealogy Research Tips and Using Census Records

 - If you don't know when or where your ancestor arrived you should first do some basic genealogy research.
 Use this website's Basic Research Outline.
 Talk to your relatives.
 Compile as much information as you can.
 Then research church, census and vital records.
 These kinds of records can give you clues as to when your immigrant ancestor arrived and sometimes where he or she came from.
 Post-1906 Naturalization Records almost always give arrival details for the person.
 You can usually find the year of immigration for someone in the 1900, 1910, 1920 and 1930 US Federal Census Records.
+Be aware that sometimes census records contain errors.

 |